Blog home

 Princess Elizabeth married Prince Philip of Greece in 1947.
 At the time he was a serving naval officer.
 He was posted to Malta in 1949 where they enjoyed two relatively carefree years before having to return to the UK to support the King as his health began to fail.

-They had four children and The Queen now has eight grandchildren and 12 great-grandchildren.
+They had four children and Queen Elizabeth now has eight grandchildren and 12 great-grandchildren.

-During her unprecedented 70-year reign, The Queen has been an exemplary Head of State and has become a much loved and respected figure across the globe.
-She has been a steadfast presence through both good times and bad.
+During her unprecedented 70-year reign, Queen Elizabeth was an exemplary Head of State and became a much loved and respected figure across the globe.
+She was a steadfast presence through both good times and bad.

-She is hugely supportive of The Commonwealth and the armed forces and is the patron of over 600 charities and organisations, many of which she inherited from her father.
-These include a wide range of issues from opportunities for young people to the protection and preservation of the environment and wildlife – plus professional bodies and public service organisations.
-Her patronage helps to recognise their achievements and the contributions they make to public life in the UK and across The Commonwealth.
+She was hugely supportive of The Commonwealth and the armed forces and was the patron of over 600 charities and organisations, many of which she inherited from her father.
+These included a wide range of issues from opportunities for young people to the protection and preservation of the environment and wildlife – plus professional bodies and public service organisations.
+Her patronage helped to recognise their achievements and the contributions they make to public life in the UK and across The Commonwealth.

-Her Majesty is the most travelled monarch of all time visiting over 117 countries during her reign.
+Queen Elizabeth is the most travelled monarch of all time, visiting over 117 countries during her reign.
 Her final overseas visit was made in 2015 when she and Prince Philip visited Malta for a three-day trip.
-She has often described the island as “her other home”.
+She often described the island as “her other home”.

 Platinum Jubilee